ukhsa-collaboration/ena_submission/README.md

     -user : ENA username
     -pass : ENA password

-Now, familarise yourself with the other options you can use in the steps
+You should familarise yourself with the other options before you begin running the script.

 ## Examples of commands